treboryatska/gitdao/README.md

     * Set Up a Server or Service: Deploy a server or service that listens for finalized proposals from your Aragon DAO.
 This can be done by interacting with the Aragon smart contracts or using Aragon's API if available.
     * Interact with GitHub API: Upon detecting a passed proposal relevant to GitHub repository management, the server would use the GitHub API to perform the specified actions.
 This requires the server to authenticate with GitHub using the DAO's GitHub account credentials (stored securely, potentially accessed via a multisig wallet).

+## Notes

+**DAO's email address:** The DAO will need an email address to create the Github account among other things.
+This email address should be controlled by the DAO.
+It' still up to debate which is the best way to do this.